Updated: Aug 11

 What are some good sources of EFAs for my cat or dog?*--

 Good sources of EFAs for your cat or dog are shown in the below graphic.

 Fish oils are considered by some to be the best way to supplement dogs and cats with omega-3 EFAs due to the difficulty dogs and cats have converting ALA to EPA and DHA.

 As obligate carnivores, cats will better utilise EFA from animal sources rather than plant sources and therefore the best EFA sources for the feline are meat, fish, eggs and fish/seafood oils/powders.

-You can also feed fish to your pet but make sure it’s fresh and oily to ensure optimum omega content, such as sardines, mackerel and herring and keep it to a maximum of 10% of their diet.
+You can feed fish to your pet but make sure it’s small oily fish only like sardines, mackerel and herring and keep it to a maximum of 10% of their diet.

 Enjoyed this blog post?
 Sign up here to never miss a blog post.